auditandprofit/codexdispatch/README.md

 File-list mode reads paths from a text file and processes exactly those files.
 Each prompt contains the full resolved path on a separate line before its contents.
 The working directory provided via `-C` is used for all Codex executions, which can be helpful when a shared virtual environment or imports are needed.

 With `--output-dir` and `--workers` provided as options, arguments can be specified in any order.

+## Security audit mode

+Running with `--security-audit` processes files in a BFS search and expects a separate prompt describing the audit workflow.
+This repository ships with `prompts/security_audit_generic.txt`, a generic template that reports security findings and suggests follow-up files via absolute paths.
+Fork or modify this file to focus on particular bug classes (e.g. OWASP-only, memory-safety-only) or to tweak the output schema.